 However, if there are limited carbohydrates in the diet, the liver converts fat into fatty acids and ketone bodies.
 The ketone bodies pass into the brain and replace glucose as an energy source.
 An elevated level of ketone bodies in the blood means you are in a state known as ketosis.
 Ketosis is the holy grail for humans to operate the most efficiently and can lead to numerous benefits such as weight loss, more energy, improved focus, better sleep, clear skin, strength gain, reduced appetite, better digestion and balanced mood to name a few.
 In addition, research is now linking ketones to reduction in heart disease factors, prevention and treatment of cancer, and improved brain function (including epilepsy and Alzheimer's prevention/improvement).

 Getting your body to enter full ketosis is no small feat.
 It requires forgoing all starchy vegetables, breads, sugary drinks (including fruit juice), pasta—essentially everything that isn’t a healthy fat, quality protein or non-starchy vegetable.
 It’s a tall order that only gets taller, because, once you’ve started the process, the body begins feeling deprived and often undergoes a transition phase referred to as “low-carb flu.”
 For the first few weeks, physical and mental performance—at work, in the gym—can decrease noticeably and uncomfortably as the body tries to tap its missing fuel source.
-Not everyone is able to push through this "low-carb flu", but if they can - they will reach the euphoria that is ketosis!
+It is important to push through and stay strong - if you do, you will reach the euphoria that is ketosis!
 If you don't stay consistent in this way of eating, ketosis will not be maintained.
 As a result, this is truly a lifestyle change and not just a short-term fad diet BUT the results are worth it!
-See more information regarding the ketogenic diet - here.